GenericMappingTools/pygmt/.github/PULL_REQUEST_TEMPLATE.md

 You can write slash commands (`/command`) in the first line of a comment to perform specific operations.
 Supported slash commands are:

-- `/format`: format and lint the codes automatically
+- `/format`: automatically format and lint the code
-- `/test-gmt-master`: run the full tests with the GMT latest codes
+- `/test-gmt-dev`: run full tests on the latest GMT development version